-It is very important, however, for employers to recognise the significance of the recent case of Sash Windows v King (bit.ly/sash-king), which concerns a 'self-employed' contractor who, after 13 years of work with the company, won the argument that he should have been treated throughout as a worker.
-During his service, he had never been granted any paid holiday and any time he took leave, it was unpaid.
-The ECJ concluded that he had a claim for back holiday pay for the entire period, amounting to many thousands of pounds.
+It is very important, also, for businesses to recognise the significance of the recent cases of The Sash Window Workshop v King and Smith v Pimlico Plumbers, which concerned 'self-employed' contractors who, after long years of working direct with the companies on a self-employed basis, won the argument that they should have been treated throughout as a worker.
+During their period of service, they had never been granted any paid holiday; any leave they took was unpaid.
+In the King case, the ECJ concluded that Mr King had a claim for back holiday pay for the entire period, amounting to many thousands of pounds.
+The same conclusion was reached in Mr

+Smith's case.
 For technical reasons, the regulations did not apply here, and the accrual continued to carry over, year on year, throughout the employment, with the sum due being payable as a lump sum at termination.
 The consequences of allocating the wrong status to those working for you have just become considerably graver.
-For further information please see Technical factsheet: Employment status: workers.
+For further information, please see Technical factsheet: Employment status: workers.

-Commentators are not clear what effect this decision has on the regulations, and on back claims for underpaid, rather than unpaid holiday.
+Commentators are not clear what effect this decision has on the regulations and on back claims for underpaid, rather than unpaid, holiday.